glennbechdevops/unleash-feature-management/README.md

 ```

 Please note that you do not need to provide the "guided" flag after the first deployment has been done.
 During the
-deployment process, provide the following input, but use your own name in the stack name.
+deployment process, provide the following input, but use your *own name* in the stack name.

 ```
 Setting default arguments for 'sam deploy'
 =========================================
-Stack Name [sam-app]: glenn-app
+Stack Name [sam-app]: your name or something
 AWS Region [eu-west-1]:
 #Shows you resources changes to be deployed and require a 'Y' to initiate deploy
 Confirm changes before deploy [y/N]: N